Amp-Lab-at-VT/website/markdowns/adv_soldering.md

-### Advanced Soldering
+### Advanced Soldering Training

-In the ECE Integrated Design Studio, Bob has created an advanced surface-mount soldering facility.
+Welcome to the realm of Advanced Soldering Training at the AMP Lab.
+If you're seeking to elevate your soldering skills and master intricate surface-mount soldering techniques, you're in the right place.
+Bob has created an exceptional facility tailored to help you conquer the world of surface-mount soldering with finesse.

 **Prerequisites:**